4 Social Media Mistakes You Can’t Afford to Make

 Posting the same content everywhere

 It helps to be present on different social media platforms.
 There are some things that one may do better than others or maybe your target audience is more likely to be on certain platforms but not others.
 When it comes to posting on multiple accounts and pages, it may be tempting to just push everything out everywhere.
 Makes sense, right?
 You can do it all at once and it covers your bases on getting content out.
 But, not so fast.

 Let me ask you a question: if someone can see the same content everywhere, what is their motivation for following you in more than one place?
-Giving each platform unique content creates incentives for your audience to follow you everywhere.
+When you give each platform unique content it creates incentives for your audience to follow you everywhere.
 Putting the same content everywhere just doesn’t make sense.
 Different content plays better on different platforms.
-No one wants to see a post for your new whitepaper on the more casual Instagram, but your more business-focused audience on LinkedIn probably will.
+No one wants to see a post for your new white paper on the more casual Instagram, but your more business-focused audience on LinkedIn probably will.
 Take the time to carefully plan different posts for different social media platforms.

 Only using social media for marketing

 While it may be OK to be almost exclusively business oriented on a platform like LinkedIn, hammering marketing messages down the throat of your social media audiences everywhere else is a good way to completely turn them off.
 Remember what I just told you about different content working better on different platforms.
 Most people are on Facebook to see pictures of pets and kids, not be marketed to.
 While it is totally fine to mix in the occasional marketing post, keep the interests of your audience in mind first and foremost.